Death of Christopher Alder: Hull Royal Infirmary

 Medical staff tried to take an x-ray of Alder's head injury but he would not remain still and they abandoned the effort.
 PC Dawson wrote in his note book at this time that Alder was "heavily in drink" and "typical of people I've seen in the past on amphetamine."
 Staff decided they could not treat Alder without his cooperation, and the police officers asked if he was well enough to be detained in police custody.
 The attending doctor agreed that he was.
 A 2005 Healthcare Commission report into the medical treatment Alder received described this decision as "flawed...[T]he doctor had yet to make a diagnosis.
 He was unable to carry out his plan of treatment for Christopher Alder, for example to admit him for observation, x-ray his skull and refer him to a maxillo-facial surgeon.
 Despite this he decided to discharge him without seeking advice from a senior colleague."
 This may have contributed to the police officers' assumption that Alder's condition was not serious.
 Alder was forcibly removed from the hospital by PCs Dawson and Blakey, with medical staff stating that he was dragged out by his arms, backwards and with his legs trailing on the floor.
 The police officers, however, stated that Alder had walked out unaided although they had kept a gentle grip on him to guide him and prevent him falling.

-Once outside the hospital, Alder argued with the police officers, who had initially told him to go home, and he was arrested to prevent a breach of the peace.
+Once outside the hospital, the police officers told Alder to go home, but he argued with them, and he was arrested to prevent a breach of the peace.
 A/PS Ellerington drove to the hospital in a Mercedes-Benz Sprinter with a caged section in the rear to collect Alder for transport to the police station and detention.
 A witness recalled that, although handcuffed, Alder climbed into the back of the van unassisted.